AshleyF/brief/sandbox/Language/Readme.md

 ## 20 DEC 2020 Binary Format

+NOTE: This was removed later in favor of plain source as the storage and conveyance format for now.

 Thinking about making actors that span processes and/or machines: should the protocol simply be Brief *source* code (DEBATE 15 above)?
 Or should there be a simpler and more compact binary representation.
 In fact, should the Brief machinery be defined in terms of a "byte code"?

 DEBATE: 17: Should Brief machinery be defined in terms of a byte code?